AdobeDocs/experience-manager-cloud-service.pt-BR/help/onboarding/getting-access-to-aem-in-cloud/setting-up-project.md

 </settings>
 ```

-Por fim, consulte a ID do servidor dentro do `pom.xml` arquivo:
+Por fim, consulte a ID do servidor dentro do arquivo `pom.xml`:

 ```xml
 <profiles>